1. About Buscopan

 What if I take too much?

-If you take an extra dose of Buscopan by accident, it's unlikely to harm you.
+If you take an extra dose of Buscopan, it's unlikely to harm you.

 Speak to your pharmacist or doctor if you're worried, or if you have taken more than 1 extra dose.